 Leica Biosystems provides 11 pre-defined protocols with each PELORIS 3 system.
-You can use these as they are, or base new protocols on them (see Copying Protocols in 4.2.3 Creating New Protocols for instructions on how to copy pre-defined protocols).
+You can use these as they are, or base new protocols on them (see 4.2.3.2 - Copying Protocols for instructions on how to copy pre-defined protocols).